 “International law is indifferent to the perceived legitimacy of the state and to the form of government; both democracies and authoritarian regimes have the right to fight insurgencies and to defend themselves from external powers which aid the insurgents.
 Either way, it falls under the domestic jurisdiction of the state.
 Foreign powers are prohibited from assisting insurgents.
 General Assembly resolution 2131 (XX) declares that “no State shall organize, assist, foment, finance, incite or tolerate subversive, terrorist or armed activities directed towards the violent overthrow of the regime of another State, or interfere in civil strife in another State.”
 This was reaffirmed by the International Court of Justice in Nicaragua v.
 USA.
 The injured state is even entitled to adopt countermeasures against the intervening state.” ~ Amal Saad, Professor of Politics in Lebanon

-In light of these cases, the panel of experts will this time focus on the media's propensity to embed its journalists directly with extremist militants and terrorist groups, such as ISIS and Nusra Front, Al Qaeda in Syria.
+In light of these cases, the panel of experts this time focus on the media's propensity to embed its journalists directly with extremist militants and terrorist groups, such as ISIS and Nusra Front, Al Qaeda in Syria.
 These journalists include most notably, Channel 4's Krishnan Guru-Murthy embedded with Nour Al Din Zinki (a US supported extremist group) and the Guardian’s Martin Chulov, embedded with ISIS and Al Qaeda in Idlib and East Aleppo.

 In Syria, the White Helmets have been overwhelmingly the source from which establishment and corporate media have taken their information and this group has been demonstrated to have clear affiliations to a number of extremist and terrorist groups while being multi-million-financed by governments who have a publicly declared objective of ‘regime change’ in Syria.